 Being part of a small rural school has many benefits, not least that it ensures that you and your children are known to everyone.
 This enables their individuality to be nurtured and celebrated.
-There are many opportunities for all our children to flourish in a caring Christian environment, with our broad and varied curriculum and we value high attainment of children in all areas.
+There are many opportunities for all our children to flourish in a caring Christian environment, with our broad and varied curriculum where we value high attainment of children in all areas.
 We encourage children to become creative, considerate and responsible individuals who are well equipped with a wide range of skills.

 Everyone at the school strongly believes that Hawkchurch C of E Primary School is a wonderful place for your children to attend and for us to work alongside you as your child grows.
 We are an extremely friendly school, always open and approachable, along with being dedicated to ensuring that your child’s time here is happy and beneficial.

 Click the boxes below to read more about what’s on at school in the next two weeks.
 If you have any questions please call us on 01297 678 331 or email us by Clicking Here